Nonnie2022/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display the contents of your current directory
+script that changes the working directory to the user's home directory